A+ (CompTIA A+) — Skills, Exams, and Study Guide

 Exams in the A+ Certification Track

-The CompTIA A+ certification track consists of two distinct exams that must both be passed to achieve the final certification: the Core 1 (220-1101) and the Core 2 (220-1102).
-The Core 1 exam focuses primarily on hardware, cloud computing, networking, and mobile devices, testing your ability to support the physical infrastructure that powers modern business operations.
-In contrast, the Core 2 exam shifts the focus toward operating systems, security, software troubleshooting, and operational procedures, ensuring that you can manage the software and security layers of an IT environment.
-Both exams feature a mix of question formats, including multiple-choice questions, drag-and-drop exercises, and performance-based questions (PBQs) that require you to simulate a task within a virtual environment.
-Each exam is timed, typically allowing 90 minutes to complete a maximum of 90 questions, and they are designed to be taken sequentially or in any order, though many candidates prefer to start with Core 1 to build a hardware foundation before moving to the software-heavy Core 2.
+The CompTIA A+ certification track consists of two distinct exams, known as Core 1 (220-1101) and Core 2 (220-1102).
+Core 1 focuses on mobile devices, networking technology, hardware, virtualization, cloud computing, and network troubleshooting.
+Core 2 shifts the focus toward operating systems, security, software troubleshooting, and operational procedures.
+Both exams utilize a combination of multiple-choice questions, drag-and-drop exercises, and performance-based questions that require you to solve problems in a simulated environment.
+You must pass both exams to earn the full A+ certification, and they are designed to be taken in any order, though many candidates prefer to start with Core 1 to build a hardware foundation.

 Are These Real A+ Exam Questions?